Accommodation strategies

 Degree of supervisor responsibility

-• A list of specific behaviours that can assist in effective supervision of others.
+• Make a list of specific behaviours that can assist in effective supervision of others.

-• Discuss supervisory behaviours that may be interpreted by others as problematic.
+• Discuss supervisory behaviours that may be seen by others as problematic.

-• Develop strategies to deal with stress in the workplace.
+• Develop strategies to deal with stress at work.

 • Have a mentor to call about challenging situations.